 The tense and final scenes of Bodyguard season 1 saw Richard Madden, who snapped up a Golden Globe for his performance as the haunted police constable, agree to PSTD counselling after being forced to walk through the streets of London with a bomb strapped to his chest.

-Speaking at an event in Los Angeles organised by Netflix, Madden shared what he and Mercurio discussed shortly after season 1 aired.
+Speaking at an event in Los Angeles organised by Netflix, Madden shared what he and Mercurio discussed shortly after season one aired.

-“A couple of things,” said Madden.
+“A couple of things,” said Madden, confirming a second season was in the pipeline.
 “You cannot jump into it.
 David Budd definitely needs a vacation after that.”

 “He’s not going to go back to work, is he?
 And also he’s the most famous man in London because of what happens at the end of episode six.”